LarsNauheimer/HybPhaser/README.md

 To generate consensus sequences, HybPhaser maps the reads mapped of a single locus to the de novo assembled contig of that locus.
 Both files are available in the HybPiper output.
 HybPhaser uses BWA for the mapping and bcftools for the variant calling and consensus sequence generation for which the settings can be adjusted.
 The consensus sequences contain ambiguity characters coding for SNPs.

-The bash script “generate_consensus_sequences.sh” is run from the command line.
+The bash script “1_generate_consensus_sequences.sh” is run from the command line.
 Input: _de novo_ contigs (HybPiper), reads mapped to each locus (HybPiper)
 Output: Consensus sequences and processing files for mapping and variant calling (written in HybPiper folder structure: /sample/gene/sample/sequences/remapping/)